-Mindful movement – After a week or so, when the pain was under control, I started with slow mindful movements lying in bed.
+A week or so post surgery, when the pain was under control, I started with slow mindful movements lying in bed.
 Following the guidance of one of my teachers, Kristine Weber, I practice “micro asanas” or gentle, small movements that engaged opposite sides of my body.
 Here is a simple bed yoga practice that you can try–

 Lie on your back with your arms by your sides and legs extended.
 On an inhale, lift your right fingertips up, keeping your wrist on the bed.
 As you exhale, lower your fingertips.
 Repeat with your left hand.
 Do this 2 more times with each hand.
 Pause and notice how your body feels.